elysewong/recipes-analysis/README.md

 I approached data cleaning as follows:
 1. Using df.info(), I took note of columns that include null values ('name', 'description', 'avg_rating').
 Within the name column, I noticed there were quite a few empty strings, I replaced these with NaN values.
 We will keep the null values in the name and description column for now, until we work on our analyses.
 We also take note of the missing values in the average rating column, that we will work on to later fill in the next step: Assessment of Missingness.
 2. In the name column, I removed the leading number from the 'name' column, for cleanliness and readability when using this for later analysis.
+3. In the submitted column, I converted the string values to datetime format for later analysis.
-3. Since our central question focuses on the nutritional content of the recipes, I split the nutrition column into separate nutritional components, dropping the nutrition column to reduce redundancy.
+4. Since our central question focuses on the nutritional content of the recipes, I split the nutrition column into separate nutritional components, dropping the nutrition column to reduce redundancy.
 We can later use this for analyses.
-4. I then created a new column, protein_grams, estimating grams of protein from the %DV (daily value) by dividing the %DV by 2 to get an approximate amount of usable protein in grams.
+5. I then created a new column, protein_grams, estimating grams of protein from the %DV (daily value) by dividing the %DV by 2 to get an approximate amount of usable protein in grams.
 I utilized grams instead of the default pdv as it's more intuitive to the day-to-day customer.
-5. Using the protein_grams column from the previous step, I created a protein to calorie ratio column, protein_calorie_ratio.
+6. Using the protein_grams column from the previous step, I created a protein to calorie ratio column, protein_calorie_ratio.
 This will act as the determining factor for whether a recipe is suitable for a healthy fitness diet.
 We replace NaN values with 0 for recipes with 0 calories as th is makes the most sense.
-6. I then utilize the protein_calorie_ratio column to create a binary column indicating whether a recipe is suitable for a healthy fitness diet where the threshold is 10% (1 gram of protein for every 10 calories).
+7. I then utilize the protein_calorie_ratio column to create a binary column indicating whether a recipe is suitable for a healthy fitness diet where the threshold is 10% (1 gram of protein for every 10 calories).
 This will be useful for our hypotheses testing later.
 The resulting dataframe is as follows:
 <div style="overflow-x: auto;">
   <div>